chanbot5000/geocoder/README.md

 To Do:
 *Export results as .csv, .json files
+*Fix styling bugs
+	-Geocode error div needs work
+*Add 'Geocoding...' to application
+	-need to run asynchronously? just a div in middle that closes when geocoding ends?
+*Zoom to layer extent when batch coding a CSV (possible with leaflet?)
 *Add options panel, to include:
 	-toggle center & zoom on geocoded point when coded -configuring custom zoom level for geocoding, if center & zoom is selected